chrismendes/test-shoppingbasket/README.md

-# Sample Application - Shopping Basket
+# Interview Test - Shopping Basket

   > A previous code test for an interview, the task was to implement the required shopping basket functionality and match a PSD design without the use of any framework or grid system.